Skip to content

 Bonus: Because Duo Boards come with two different surfaces on one board, if you buy two boards you’ve got four different food photography surfaces to shoot on.

-If you’re on location and you want to get really creative with the straight on angle, think about incorporating movement in the background of your scene with a slow shutter.
+If you’re on location and you want to get really creative with the straight-on angle, think about incorporating movement in the background of your scene with a slow shutter.
 This might look like the motion of a bustling restaurant during lunch with your main entree in the foreground.
 Depending on a variety of factors, this may or may not work.
 If anything distracts from the food, save the experiment for another time.
 The important thing is to play around with background elements when shooting straight on.
 It’s a fun angle that adds depth to your scene because it includes so much of the background.

 Whichever angle you choose for food photography, make sure the photo looks balanced.
 Don’t tilt or skew your camera to where the food looks like it’s about to slide right out of the frame.
 And don’t shoot so close to the food that viewers have to guess what it is.
 Depending on the type of food and how it’s styled, always remember to use the angle that displays the best features of the food.
-Choosing the right angle for food photography—whether it’s top down, 45 degree, or straight on—will result in better images with powerful compositions.
+Choosing the right angle for food photography – whether it’s top-down, 45-degree, or straight-on – will result in better images with powerful compositions.

 Want a Duo Board of Your Own?

 Get your hands on two or more of these lightweight, double-sided, and highly portable backdrops for photographers and videographers.
 Browse our hyper-realistic surfaces, then choose which size fits your needs.
 Our 24”x24” size is under 2 lbs and our 30”x40” is under 3 lbs.
-Elevate your food and product photography here.

 Wanna Learn More About Food Photography?

-We’ve got over a 100 videos on our Behind The Scenes page with tips and tricks for photographers and videographers of all genres.
+We’ve got over 100 videos on our Behind the Scenes page with tips and tricks for photographers and videographers of all genres.
 Learn how to light, shoot, and more.

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.

 All comments are moderated before being published.